nexosstudio/.github/Readme.md

-# 🚀 Welcome to Nexos Crafting!
+# 🚀 Welcome to Nexos Studio!

 > A vibrant community ❤️‍🔥 focused on crafting, developing, and sharing tutorials.
 Join thousands of global members who trust our projects 💕.